josh-kimmm/cloudforge_interview/README.md

 7. Run `pnpm run db:init`.
 This will update your local DB schema and seed it with fake data.
 8. Run `pnpm run dev` to get the app started.

+Watch this [video](https://www.loom.com/share/8fdf01adfea44a93ad47820b10cc8cae) for a quick Demo on how it should all work

 ---

 # Engineering Outline